-Solidaridad has two contracts with the European Union.
-One agreement relates to 'Reaching the unreached estates and surrounding communities on equitable water, sanitation, and hygiene (WASH) for improved health and nutrition' in Sri Lanka.
-The total amount agreed is $\leqslant 5,619,616$ for the period 2017-2021.
-The second agreement relates to the Green Tanning Initiative: 'Promoting technologies that reduce the environmental impact of leather processing and creating sustainable employment in the industry in Ethiopia' for a total amount of $\leqslant 1,166,722$ in the period of 2018-2020.
+- 'Reaching the unreached estates and surrounding communities on equitable water, sanitation, and hygiene (WASH) for improved health and nutrition' in Sri Lanka.
+The total amount agreed is € 5,619,616 for the period 2017-2021. - 2.
+The second agreement relates to the Green Tanning Initiative: 'Promoting technologies that reduce the environmental impact of leather processing and creating sustainable employment in the industry in Ethiopia' for a total amount of € 1,166,722 in the period of 2018-2020.